 7. Electric Blankets

-There are always stories of electric blankets being responsible for fire.
+There are always stories of electric blankets being responsible for house fires.
 But these are almost always old, damaged blankets with exposed wiring or ones improperly used.
-It’s recommended that all electric blankets are inspected and tested each year before heavy use throughout the winter.
+South Australia’s Metropolitan Fire Service recommends inspecting and testing all electric blankets before heavy use each winter.
 They should also be thrown out after a maximum of ten years.

 Sure, old, frayed electric blankets can pose a fire risk.
 But the more prominent hazard here is the body overheating.
-This can result in dehydration, headaches, nausea, dizziness, low blood pressure, and many other issues.
+This can result in:

 8. Water on Electrical Fires